triggerdotdev/trigger.dev/packages/sveltekit/README.md

 # SvelteKit and Trigger.dev

-Trigger.dev provides full support for the SvelteKit framework, including both the Pages and App router.
+Trigger.dev provides full support for the SvelteKit framework.

 For information about using Trigger.dev in your SvelteKit app, check out these useful documentation links: